bitToQubits/healthcare-reminder/README.md

 - Integration tests.
 ## Prerequisites
 - Make sure you have installed NodeJS version 23 or superior in your PC.
+- Configure MongoDB
+    - We will use MongoDB as our database solution.
+    -
 - Configure Deepgram
     - We will use Deepgram for STT, go to https://console.deepgram.com/ and create an account or sign in.
     - In the dashboard, search for the "Create API key" button, set a friendly name (for example "healthcare-stt"), and click in "Create key".